According to the newest JD Power rankings, hotel guest satisfaction has reached its highest level since 2006. From the article:

 Here is a list of the new AAA Approved Five Diamond Hotels and Restaurants:

-Trade website, BigHospitality, recently posted a very interesting report comparing restaurant complaints over service with complaints over food quality.
+Trade website, BigHospitality, recently posted a very interesting report comparing restaurant complaints about service with complaints about food quality.
 The article is based on a report titled ‘Handle With Care’, produced by the Institute of Customer Service.
 The reports argues that the way customers are treated by the restaurant employees is often more important than the food.

 In fact, the top 3 complaints are ‘staff attitude’, ‘staff competence’, and ‘organizations not keeping promised’.